elpachongco/activity-monitor/README.md

 - Better google sheets dashboard. might use google data studio.
 (Is this a todo?)
 - ignorelist and censorlist in one file  (DONE)
 - numbers on names of py files should be removed (Done, this affected importing)

+##### BUGS:
+- when eodARchiver is ran, activityLogger starts 1 row ahead of the intended row. **DONE**.
+Caused by shelf\[\'windowChangeCount\'\] += 1.
+Changed to shelf\[\'windowChangeCount\'\] = windowChangeCount 🤦‍♂️
+- EOD archiver and logger stops working after a few runs.
+Hypothesis: Probably caused by the fact that it's set to compare "previous days" in minutes. when it records 59, it stops recognizing the 01 minute as new day. **DONE**. now uses != instead of > to compare minutes/days.
+Who knows what could happen when it's 01-01-2022